Menopause diet focuses on the foods and nutrients that support a woman’s health during Perimenopause and after Menopause.

 While the dietary principles are very similar to those of a healthy being, Menopause Diet involves a little more discipline towards meal portions, meal timings, and choice of food items.

-Perimenopause – A time of Transition
+Menopause – A time of Transition

-Perimenopause is a time of transition, where a woman undergoes changes in the internal functioning of her body as well as external outlook.
+Menopause is a time of transition, where a woman undergoes changes in the internal functioning of her body as well as external outlook.
 This transition begins as early as the late 30s for some and later around the early 40s for most of the women.

 Lifestyle choices, Dietary intake, and often hereditary factors complicate menopause transition for women.
 This results into several Menopause symptoms such as weight gain, reduced bone density, heart problems, and vasomotor symptoms as hot flashes.